r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - cmd arguments trigger chars [ \ or / ]

-      since we are using cmd interpreter to lunch powershell, we can replace the powershell trigger arguments char '-' by cmd interpreter: '/' '\'
+      since we are using the cmd interpreter to lunch powershell, we can replace the powershell trigger arguments characters '-' by cmd interpreter: '/' '\'

 <br />